tytydraco/yessleep/out/The_Stars_Are_Disappearing_and_I_Know_Why_Part_1.md

 \* \* \* \* \* \*

 My descent into obsession began that night.
 The chaos of the meeting quickly subsided, but the fear never left.
 We went our separate ways, each struggling to grasp what we had witnessed.
-Dr. Ramirez immediately ordered a lockdown on all research involving HD 1284, restricting access to the telescope and data files.
+Elena immediately ordered a lockdown on all research involving HD 1284, restricting access to the telescope and data files.
 No one was to discuss it, document it, or, God forbid, leak it to the public.

 But I couldn’t stay away.